mbentley/docker-teamspeak/README.md

 To pull this image:
 `docker pull mbentley/teamspeak`

-Note: This Dockerfile will always install the very latest version of TS3 available.
+**Note**: This Dockerfile will _always_ include the very latest version of TS3 available.
+For updates, re-pull the image and re-create the container, with your persistent data stored outside of the container.

 Example usage (no persistent storage; for testing only - you will lose your data when the container is removed):